informalsystems/vdd/fastsync/fastsync.md

 #### **[FS-A-COMM]**:
-Communication between *FS* and all correct peers is reliable and bounded in time: there is a message end-to-end delay *Delta* such that if a message is sent at time *t*, then it will be received and processes by time *t + Delta*.
-(This implies that we need a timeout of at least *2 Delta* for RPCs).
+Communication between *FS* and all correct peers is reliable and bounded in time: there is a message end-to-end delay *Delta* such that if a message is sent at time *t* by a correct process to a correct process, then it will be received and processes by time *t + Delta*.
+This implies that we need a timeout of at least *2 Delta* for remote procedure calls to ensure that the response of a correct peer arrives before the timeout expires.

 #### **[FS-A-LCC]**:
 The node *FS* executing Fastsync is following the protocol (it is correct).